Was told getting wet in rain augurs well in politics: Gadkari

 Overall, the NCP improved its tally in the Maharashtra Assembly to 54 seats, a gain of 13 seats from the 2014 elections.

-The BJP and the Shiv Sena have ceded ground with both the parties losing 24 seats altogether compared to their 2014 performance. (agencies)
+The BJP and the Shiv Sena have ceded ground with both the parties losing 24 seats altogether compared to their 2014 performance.
+(PTI)

 Editorial